What Is Papaya?

 - 21.58 grams of sugar

-Papaya is generally safe to consume, but some people may experience allergic reactions.
-Papaya has natural sugars, so if you need to avoid sugar for any reason, eat an amount that fits with your health needs.
+Papaya is generally safe to consume, but some people may have allergic reactions.
+Papaya has natural sugars, so if you need to limit them for any reason, eat an amount that aligns with your health needs.

 How to Eat a Papaya

-When choosing a papaya at the store, consider when and how you want to eat it.
+When choosing a papaya, consider when and how you want to eat it.
 Green papayas are not ripe yet and will not have the characteristic flavor or texture.
-However, unripe papayas are used in some cooked dishes or raw in certain styles of salads.
+But unripe papayas are used in some cooked dishes or in certain styles of salads.
 Papayas with red and orange skin are riper.
 You want it to be slightly soft to the touch, but not overly soft.

-Once you are ready to eat the papaya, simply cut it open, scoop out the seeds, and eat the orange interior.
-The skin and seeds are not poisonous, but most people do not eat them.
+Once you're ready to eat the papaya, simply cut it open, scoop out the seeds, and eat the orange interior.
+The skin and seeds are not poisonous, but most people don't eat them.

 Many recipes include papaya, such as: